phalcon-orphanage/docs/en/reference/events.rst

 Usage Example
 -------------
 In the following example, we use the EventsManager to listen for events produced in a MySQL connection managed by :doc:`Phalcon\\Db <../api/Phalcon_Db>`.
 First of all, we need a listener object to do this.
-We create a class which methods are the events we want to listen:
+We created a class whose methods are the events we want to listen:

 .. code-block:: php